FlynnOwen/poly-ominoes/README.md

 python3 main.py
 ```

-1. You will be prompted for the order of polyomino (N) - this must be an integer value
+1. You will be prompted for the order of one-sided polyomino (N) - this must be an integer value
-2. You will then be asked if you'd like to print all polyominoes of this order (y/N)
+2. You will then be asked if you'd like to print all one-sided polyominoes of this order (y/N)

-This will return the number of one-sided poly-ominoes of order N, and then conditionally print them.
+This will return the number of one-sided polyominoes of order N, and then conditionally print them.

 <h1 align="center"> Methods </h1>